-2 tablespoon ground flaxseed + 5 tablespoons warm water
+2 tablespoons ground flaxseed + 5 tablespoons warm water

 ½ cup almond butter